wyysteelhead/IntuiTF/README.md

   <p align="center">
   We present IntuiTF, a novel framework that bridges the semantic gap between user intent and transfer function design in Direct Volume Rendering.
-Our system allows users to intuitively specify visualization goals through multimodal interactions through two core innovations: (1) an evolution-based TF space explorer that effectively navigates the vast parameter space, and (2) a generalized quality evaluator powered by Multi-modal Large Language Models (MLLMs) that provides intelligent visual guidance.
+Our system allows users to intuitively design transfer function by specify visualization goals through multimodal interactions, built upon two key innovations: (1) an evolution-based TF space explorer that effectively navigates the vast parameter space, and (2) a MLLM-guided human-aligned evaluator that provides intelligent visual guidance.
 Through these components, users can intuitively express their visualization goals while the system automatically optimizes TFs to match their intent.
-Our framework demonstrates superior generalizability across various volumetric datasets and significantly improves the efficiency of TF design compared to traditional approaches.
+Our framework demonstrates superior generalizability across various volumetric datasets.
+Please checkout more cases in [our supplementary materials](./images/additional_cases.pdf).
   </p>
 </div>